Gilandel/utils-old/utils-assertor/README.md

 ### Message (locale, arguments and parameters)

-In each method, that manages intermediate errors (isBlank, contains...) or final errors (toThrow...) a locale can be specified.
+In each method, that manages intermediate errors (isBlank, contains...) or final errors (orElseThrow...) a locale can be specified.
 The locale can be used to manage number and date (see [String.format](http://docs.oracle.com/javase/8/docs/api/java/util/Formatter.html)).

 Also parameters and arguments can be injected.